 Bill received a BBA and an MBA from the University of Wisconsin at Madison.

 Brooke Ansel is a Director in Corporate Finance for Pricoa Private Capital, located in Dallas.
 She leads a team responsible for marketing, originating and managing private placement and mezzanine investments in Arkansas, Missouri, Oklahoma and Northern Texas.
 She joined PFI in 2014.

 Brooke received a BBA from the University of Texas at Austin and an MBA from Southern Methodist University Cox School of Business.

-Ashley Dexter is a Vice President in Corporate Finance for Pricoa Private Capital, located in New York.
+Ashley Dexter is a Senior Vice President in Corporate Finance for Pricoa Private Capital, located in New York.
 She leads a team responsible for marketing, originating and managing private placement and mezzanine investments in Atlantic Canada, Connecticut, New Jersey, Eastern Pennsylvania and Quebec.
 Prior to this, she led a team responsible for marketing, originating and managing private placement and mezzanine investments in Georgia, North Carolina, South Carolina and Tennessee.
 She joined PFI in 2005.

 Ashley received a BBA from the University of Georgia.
 She holds the Chartered Financial Analyst® designation.

 Tom Molzahn is a Director in Corporate Finance for Pricoa Private Capital, located in Chicago.
 He leads a team responsible for marketing, originating and managing private placement and mezzanin investments.
 He joined PFI in 2007 as an analyst then returned in 2014 after business school.